A New Mission

 In 1960, 95% of clothing sold in the United States was manufactured in the Garment Center, which at that time sprawled well beyond the few blocks preserved in today’s Garment District.
 Since 1960, since 1987, and even since 2007, the fashion business and the neighborhood where it is centered have changed a great deal.
 Technology and global market forces will continue to have massive impact.
 The business and the neighborhood will continue to change, and the garment industry needs to be able to respond to new pressures.

-Roughly one month ago, the New York City Economic Development Corporation and the New York City Planning Commission presented a new proposal to immediately strip the key zoning protections for garment manufacturing in the Garment District.
+In March of 2017, the New York City Economic Development Corporation and the New York City Planning Commission presented a new proposal to immediately strip the key zoning protections for garment manufacturing in the Garment District.
 Despite being dormant for more than half a decade, Save The Garment Center mobilized immediately, and rallied constituencies, stakeholders, and representatives to attend the meeting.

 It was with great relief that we read a joint letter recently sent to the New York City Planning Commission and New York City Economic Development Corporation by elected representatives of Manhattan and Brooklyn, which requests a delay of the zoning change for further consideration.